spatius/relate/docs/source/fragments.md

 }
 ```

 Static fragments should be placed in presentational components which require data from the server.
-You container components will be responsible for handling variables and is where the data connect comes to action as we'll demonstrate in the next page.
+Your container components will be responsible for handling variables and is where the data connect comes to action as we'll demonstrate in the next page.